-As at November 2018, IPOS has gazetted more than 100 full-time patent examiners since 2015.
+IPOS has gazetted more than 100 full-time patent examiners.
 All of them have at least a good class honours degree, with more than 90% having a PhD degree.
-And the patent examiners reside in IPOSInternational.
+The patent examiners reside in IPOS International.

 The examiners have at their disposal a comprehensive suite of search platforms (EPOQUENet, two commercial patent search platforms, and a specialised commercial patent and non-patent literature search platform for Chemistry and Biotechnology), and also their respective plugs-in and standalone databases.
 Together, it provides the examiners access to the minimum documentation referred to in Rule 34 of the PCT Regulations and more.